Date: 10th August 2013

 Location: Blackpool, Lancashire

-My eighteenth stadium of 2013 was on Saturday 10th August 2013 at Bloomfield Road in Blackpool, Lancashire.
+My eighteenth new ground of 2013 was on Saturday 10th August at Bloomfield Road in Blackpool, Lancashire.
 The match was Blackpool vs. Barnsley in the Football League Championship.

 Bloomfield Road is located in the west of the town, around 500 yards from the sea front.
 The closest railway station is Blackpool South which is 0.5 miles from the ground though the venue is also within walking distance of Blackpool North railway station and Blackpool Pleasure Beach railway station.
 Bloomfield Road has been home to Blackpool since 1901.